watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

 3. We heard Azure Cosmos DB is compatible with MongoDB.
 Will this provide a migration that minimizes code changes?

     Azure Cosmos DB supports multiple NoSQL data models; including supporting a MongoDB API.
 This provides compatibility for code written for MongoDB to communicate with Cosmos DB without code changes; for easier migration and interoperability.

+    With the existing source code written for MongoDB, it can be pointed towards Azure Cosmos DB using the MongoDB API.
+The Cosmos DB Emulator can be used for local development, however, the emulator does not support the MongoDB API yet when running on Linux.
+As a result, when using Linux for development, MongoDB will still need to be used for local development, and Azure Cosmos DB used for data storage in the cloud.
+This allows existing source cdoe for MongoDB to continue to be used without requiring changes.

 ## Customer quote (to be read back to the attendees at the end)